Skip to main content

 Kyber-768 and Dilithium-3 ready storage so today's data stays safe tomorrow.

 We are an Australian-owned company running KVM compute and S3-compatible object storage entirely within Tasmania.
-No backbones to Singapore, no replication to a US region for "durability", no hyperscaler parent.
-The point of the work below is to be specific about what that buys you legally and operationally — and where the limits are.
+No backbones to Singapore, no replication to a US region for “durability”, no hyperscaler parent.
+The point of the work above is to be specific about what that buys you legally and operationally — and where the limits are.